 Physical adjustments are considered for factors such as size, location, access, topography, shape, frontage, access to municipal utilities, buildable size, corner influence, zoning, and various other applicable features.
-Based on the physical characteristics of the comparable sales, we have applied adjustments for location, land use, shape/water quality constraints and size.
+Based on the physical characteristics of the comparable sales, we have applied adjustments for location, zoning and shape/water quality constraints.

 Location - The subject is located in north Davidson, near the lake and college.
 Sale 1 is inferior in location and an upward adjustment of 10% is warranted.
-Sales 3 and 4 are located in superior development areas near the lake and downward adjustments are made.
+Sales 2, 3 and 4 are located in superior development areas within their respective markets and downward adjustments are applied.